-As stated in the RD-ACTION "Standard procedure and guide for coding with Orphacodes"23, in the process of differential diagnosis, some diagnoses are tested and excluded during the investigations.
-Capturing this information might be helpful but is not mandatory on an international level.
+As stated in the RD-ACTION "Standard procedure and guide for coding with ORPHAcodes", in the process of differential diagnosis, some diagnoses are tested and excluded during the investigations.
+Capturing this information might be helpful.

 The RD-ACTION Guideline 3 can still be recommended in the frame of undiagnosed patients coding: